ameli/special_functions/docs/bessely.rst

 Bessel Function of the Second Kind
 **********************************

-This module computes the Bessel function of the second kind or its :math:`n`:superscript:`th` derivative
+This module computes the Bessel function of the second kind (Weber function) or its :math:`n`:superscript:`th` derivative

 .. math::